|

 on the page or smaller than the available space.

-will match the segment of the file shown in the on-screen viewing mode (Entire
+will match whatever is shown in the on-screen viewing mode (Entire

 File or Active Screen).
 A file displayed in the "Compacted